Welcome to Fun Van!

 The first five years are the foundation for the rest of your child’s life.
 Make them count!

-In the parent session, parents and/or caregivers dive into curriculum from two excellent programs.
+In the parent session, parents and/or caregivers dive into curriculum from the Early Childhood STEP program.

 Parents are their children’s first and most important teachers.

 Family-centered parent training focuses on family skills training and family activities to help children and parents communicate effectively and take advantage of concrete social supports.
 It respects the traditions and values of the family and reflects the parents’ learning styles, preferences, and cultural beliefs.

 Preparation – the Parent Educators use the Early Childhood STEP program to improve family relationships and communication.
 Examples of the content you will experience include parent-child reading strategies, effective discipline techniques, and ways to nurture emotional and social development, just to name a few.